Google Enhances App Conversions with Install Date Attribution

 FAQs

-What change is Google making to app campaign attribution?
+What changed in Google app conversion attribution?

-Who first spotted the update?
+Who first spotted the Google Ads attribution update?

 Comments